 A lot of people spend time, these days, circulating “life hacks” – little tips that are supposed to make life easier.
 One of them is placing a dryer sheet over the AC intake vent.
 The point is to make the room smell better – in fact, one of the recommendations is to use them in hotel rooms.
 Also, some people think they help filter the air.
 Maybe they’ll even make those expensive air conditioning filters last longer.

-Question: Should I Put Dryer Sheets On My AC Intake Vent?
+Question: Can I Put Dryer Sheets In Vents?

 Second, adding a dryer sheet will reduce air flow.
 This will reduce the efficiency of your system and increase your power bill.
 Your system will have to work harder to reach the same level of cooling.
 Making your system work harder simply isn’t good for it and if you push it too hard, you’ll be asking yourself “why won’t my air conditioner work?”
 And you don’t want this issue to deal with.
 You’re going to shorten your system’s life and end up spending more on repairs and maintenance.